the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `recieve` -
 `require` -
 `revert` - gives back gas but loses some
-`TVL` - or total value locked
+`TVL` - total value locked: includes all coins deposited in all functions that protocol offers: Staking, Lending, Liquidity pools
 `Unchecked` instead of `SafeMath` can be more `gas efficient` if you know your math won’t reach top or bottom limits

-Strings, arrays, and loops are computationally expensive
+- Strings, arrays, and loops are `computationally expensive`
-Reading and Writing to a State Variable: To write/update a state variable you need to send a transaction; you can read state variables, for free, without a transaction fee
+- Reading/Writing to a State Variable: To write/update a state variable transaction required; can read state variables for free, without a transaction

 -----